 You are walking on the corridor between Veghel and Uden, an important part of the route from Eindhoven to Arnhem.
 The allied forces managed to occupy the corridor swiftly, but on September 22nd, the Germans re-occupied parts of the corridor between Veghel and Uden, which meant that the troops in Uden had been cut off from the other forces.
 Luckily the Germans feared that resistance of those forces in Uden would be too big, and they did not attempt to recapture Uden itself.
 This also meant this part of the corridor went back into allied hands shortly after.

 Walking in the Maashorst

-Today you’ll make a wonderful walk between Bedaf and Velp.
-You’ll start your day through another part of the Bedafse Bergen, which will bring you immediately to the next nature area, which is the Maashorst.
+Today you’ll make a wonderful walk between Uden and Velp.
+You’ll start your day with a visit to the Uden war cemetery, which is in the middel of town.
+After a short walk through the suburbs, you are entering nature area the Maashorst.
 This is the biggest contiguous nature area in Brabant, and you’ll walk through the heath, along fens, and through some woods.
-You might meat some European Bisons here and some other grazers.
+You might meet some European Bisons here and some other grazers.
 After the Maashorst you’ll continue past the village of Zeeland, and then towards the next nature area, being the Reekse Heide (Heath of Reek), which is more forest than heath.
 This will bring you towards your hotel in the village of Velp.

 Today you’ll walk some more in the vicinity of the corridor between Eindhoven and Nijmegen.
 Your destination today, Velp, was liberated on day 1 of the operation, mainly because it is so close to the bridge at Grave.
 The conquering of this corridor was a risky plan.
 A strip of some 60 km in length and not very wide was not easy to defend and the Germans could attack in many places along this corridor, which they did.
 This delayed the operation so much, that in the end Arnhem was not reached by the ground troops, which meant the operation failed partly.